sbiickert/AdventOfCode2021/README.md

 The big challenge for me this year will be to learn the [swift-algorithms](https://github.com/apple/swift-algorithms) library.
 When I redid much of the [2020 Advent in C++98](https://github.com/sbiickert/AdventOfCode2020Classic) for fun last year, I learned a lot about the C++ STL and how to take advantage of it.
 I think this will be a great opportunity to dig into the Swift algorithms library.

 Waiting for December...

+## And We're Off!

+A good start at 10 pm MST on November 30th.
+Got to use swift-algorithms right off the bat.
+Super clean solution, let's hope it continues.